-From the virtualization point of view, mobile cloud computing can support a part of terminal virtualization scenario.
-There are two scenarios as following.
+From the points of view of virtualization, mobile cloud computing can be as a kind of terminal virtualization scenario.
+There are two scenarios as following:

-Full Virtualization Scenario
+• Full Virtualization Scenario

 The requirement for full terminal virtualization mainly comes from some enterprises.
 In these enterprises, employees are buying their own terminals and want to connect to the enterprise network so that they can do their work with greater flexibility.
-However, the employees also do not want to give up user experience and freedom at the cost of complex IT security policies.
+However, the employees also don't want to give up user experience and freedom at the cost of complex IT security policies.
 In order to achieve this goal, terminal virtualization is becoming a very attractive choice because it offers flexibility and addresses the concerns over privacy of personal data while also delivering the security requirements of the enterprise.
 On the other side of the ecosystem, the terminal makers and carriers will benefit from terminal virtualization because they are able to more easily replicate the features found in various terminals and also deliver more features at a lower cost.